Quasinormability and property $(\Omega)$ for spaces of smooth and ultradifferentiable vectors associated with Lie group representations: Spaces of smooth and ultradifferentiable vectors associated with Lie group representations

-\begin{remark} Each continuous representation of $G$ on a barrelled lcHs $E$ is automatically locally equicontinuous, as follows from the Banach-Steinhaus theorem.
-In particular, this holds if $E$ is a Fr\'echet space or an $(LF)$-space. \end{remark}
+\begin{remark} Each continuous representation of \(G\) on a barrelled lcHs \(E\) is automatically locally equicontinuous, as follows from the Banach-Steinhaus theorem.
+In particular, this holds if \(E\) is a Fr\'{e}chet space or, more generally, an \((LF)\)-space. \end{remark}

-Let $\pi$ be a representation of $G$ on a lcHs $E$.
-Let $j \in \N \cup \{\infty\}$, We define $E^j$ ($E^{(\omega)}$) as the space consisting of all $v \in E$ such that $\gamma_v \in C^j(G,E)$ ($\gamma_v \in \E^{(\omega)}(G,E)$) and endow this space with the initial topology with respect to the mapping
+Let \(\pi\) be a representation of \(G\) on a lcHs \(E\).
+Let \(j \in \N \cup \{\infty\}\).
+We define \(E^j\) (\(E^{(\omega)}\)) as the space consisting of all \(v \in E\) such that \(\gamma_v \in C^j(G,E)\) (\(\gamma_v \in \E^{(\omega)}(G,E)\)) and endow this space with the initial topology with respect to the mapping